Septic Arthritis (cont.)

 X-ray studies of the joint can be helpful to detect injury of bone adjacent to the joint.
 MRI scanning is very sensitive in evaluating joint destruction.
 Blood tests are frequently used to detect and monitor inflammation.
 These tests include the white blood cell count, sedimentation rate, and C-reactive protein.

 Septic arthritis is treated with antibiotics and drainage of the infected joint (synovial) fluid from the joint.

 Optimally, antibiotics are given immediately.
-Often, intravenous antibiotics are administered in a hospital setting.
+Often, health-care professionals administer intravenous antibiotics in a hospital setting.
 The choice of antibiotics can be guided by the results of the culture of joint fluid.
 Until those results are known, empiric antibiotics are chosen to cover a wider range of possible infectious agents.
 Sometimes, combinations of antibiotics are given.
-Antibiotics can be required for four to six weeks.
+Antibiotics may be required for four to six weeks.